 Feather-light and fully equipped

 Though weighing 3 pounds (1.36 kg), the Nano can be called on in any situation.
 The Nano provides two USB 3.0 ports, one USB-C port, a full-size HDMI port, and an SD/MMC reader.
 With slotted RAM (max 32GB, single DIMM only), a replaceable network adapter, and an easily removed bottom panel, upgrades are as easy as connecting a second screen.

 You won’t find us removing keys, closing ports, and locking away the internals in the name of courage – you’ll just find everything you need in a bottom-panel that’s 3/8” (9.5mm) thick.

 There’s nothing worse than great hardware being crushed by bloat or weakened by dysfunctional upgrades.
 We refuse to rob the Nano’s potential, which is why it runs Linux, an open-source project that supercharges even the most basic systems.

-The Nano runs Alpha OS, a Linux operating system that is stable, stylish, and secure.
+The Nano runs Alpha OS, a Linux operating system that is stable, stylish, and secure and supports an optional coreboot firmware.
 With countless programs at your fingertips and the command line a keystroke away, you can develop, remote in, or give direction within moments.
 With security experts and top-notch coders building Linux, system updates will never bog you down or leave you exposed.

 Starting at $699, the Centurion Nano gives state of the art for off-the-shelf prices.
 When you need to be at-the-ready, the Nano will help you take flight.